-(This article was originally published in "They Said They Wanted More: A Hilarious Journey Hiking the NH 52 With a View" by Kenneth Bosse.)
+Originally published in "They Said They Wanted More: A Hilarious Journey Hiking the NH 52 With a View" by Kenneth Bosse

 When Nathaniel T.P.
 Davis conceived of what we know today as Davis Path, his vision was that of a 15 mi. trail that could be traveled by horse from Crawford Notch all the way to the summit of Mt.
 Washington.